MelaRay/ARGs_through_RL/README.md

 ## pth files
 1. model_echant*no*_new.pth: learned model, always using sample *no* as initial state.
-2. model_m5All_new_*no episode*_*seed*.pth: models stored during training with the generalization method using samples of 5 sequences as initial state.
-The model was saved after *no episode* episodes and using *seed* as seed.
+2. model_m5All_new_*no episode*_*seed*.pth: models saved during training for 13 different agents using the generalization method with samples of 5 sequences as initial state.
+The model was saved after *no episode* episodes and using *seed* as seed (each seed corresponds to one agent).